 I offer school visits for KS2 and KS3 (Yr6, Yr7, Yr8), tailored to the age group.
 I’m happy talking to individual classes or hosting year group assemblies.
 My talks generally last 40 minutes, followed by time for questions.
-I also offer a creative writing workshop which lasts approximately 1 hour.
-Half-day or whole-day visits work well, depending on what’s required (to a maximum of 3 sessions per day).
+I also offer a creative writing workshop which lasts 1 hour.
+Half-day or whole-day visits combining talk/workshops are very successful (to a maximum of 3 sessions per day).

 TALK: An interactive talk using Boy 87 as a framework to discuss refugees and forced migration, giving age-appropriate context to a big subject, followed by a look at the journey of a book from idea to bookshop, including an opportunity to see the original manuscript for Boy 87, page proofs, and editions published in different countries

 WORKSHOP: A creative writing workshop to help pupils plan their own novels, drawing on 20 years of experience working in publishing as an editor and author